noaione/yuusha-shoukan-ln/sources/v01/chapter2x1.md

 of thousands of traffic accidents a year in Japan alone, and they just happened to be caught up in one of them...

-We were on the way back from a family trip when a pile-up occured in the expressway we're passing through.
+We were on the way back from a family trip when a pile-up occurred in the expressway we're passing through.
 Our small family car was sandwiched between a big car and a truck and it was crushed in between them.
 My parents were gone in an instant, while I miraculously survived with only a minor injury, a laceration